calderon/blog/src/pages/blog/hello-world.md

 ---
 title: Hello World
-summary: <p>My first post on my brand new blog 1</p>
+summary: <p>My first post on my brand new blog.
+A statement of intent.</p>
 date: 2020-04-01
-image: 01-gatsby.png
 ---

 Welcome to my blog, based in Gatsby.
 You are reading my first post, written in a markdown file and hosted in [github pages](https://github.com/calderon/blog).